Colin Campbell (British Army officer, born 1776): Military career

 Campbell was the fifth son of Colonel John Campbell of Melfort and Colina, daughter of John Campbell of Achalader.
-He was the great-great grandson of Sir Ewen Cameron of Lochiel, through three of his daughters.
+He was the triple great-great grandson of Sir Ewen Cameron of Lochiel, through two of his daughters Katherine and Lucia, the latter of whom twice over.
 From his boyhood Campbell gave evidence of a daring disposition.
 When he was sixteen, he ran away from the Perth Academy, and entered himself on a ship heading to the West Indies.
 He was met in the fruit market at Kingston in Jamaica by his brother (afterwards Admiral Sir) Patrick Campbell, then serving on HMS Blonde, who brought him home.
 His parents yielded to his wishes, and in 1793 he became a midshipman on board an East Indiaman and made one or two voyages.

-In February 1795 Campbell became a lieutenant in the 3rd battalion of the Breadalbane Fencibles, then commanded by his uncle, Lieutenant Colonel John Campbell of Achalader.
+In February 1795, Campbell became a lieutenant in the 3rd battalion of the Breadalbane Fencibles, then commanded by his uncle, Lieutenant Colonel John Campbell of Achalader.
 With the Fencibles he saw action in the Irish Rebellion of 1798.
-On 3 October 1799 he entered a West India regiment as ensign, and in 1800 acted as brigade-major in the island of St. Vincent.
-On 21 August 1801 he was gazetted a lieutenant in the 35th Foot, and at once exchanged into the 78th Foot (Ross-shire Buffs), which was then stationed in British India.
+On 3 October 1799, he entered a West India regiment as ensign, and in 1800 acted as brigade-major in the island of St. Vincent.
+On 21 August 1801, he was gazetted a lieutenant in the 35th Foot, and at once exchanged into the 78th Foot (Ross-shire Buffs), which was then stationed in British India.
 He joined his new regiment at Poona, accompanied Arthur Wellesley in the Second Anglo-Maratha War against the Maharajah Scindia and the Rajah of Nagpore, and so greatly distinguished himself by leading the flank companies at the storming of the Pettah of Ahmednagar on 8 August 1803 that Wellesley at once appointed him brigade-major.
 In this capacity he served at the Battle of Assaye, where he was severely wounded and had two (or possibly three) horses killed under him, at the Battle of Argaum, and at the storming of Gawilghur.

-On leaving India Wellesley strongly recommended Campbell to his brother, Richard, Lord Wellesley, who made him his aide-de-camp, and to Lord Lake, who, on 9 January 1805, gave him a company in the 75th Highlanders.
+On leaving India, Wellesley strongly recommended Campbell to his brother, Richard, Lord Wellesley, who made him his aide-de-camp, and to Lord Lake, who, on 9 January 1805, gave him a company in the 75th Highlanders.
 He returned to England with Lord Wellesley in 1806, and Sir Arthur Wellesley at once asked that he should be appointed brigade-major to his brigade, then stationed at Hastings.
 As brigade-major he accompanied Wellesley to Hanover and on the Copenhagen Expedition (1807), when his services at the battle of Kioge were conspicuous.